ephemery-testnet/ephemery-resources/README.md

 The network is currently in its early stages, it runs as a small network with a manual reset mechanism.
 Each reset changes network parameters and requires a new genesis.
 Setup and reset mechanism is coordinated via [this repository](https://github.com/pk910/test-testnet-repo).
 Each release contains values for the new release.

 To run a node and participate in the network, use setup from [this repository](https://github.com/pk910/test-testnet-scripts).
-You have to modify the `retention.sh` script to suit your setup and run it as a cron job or in a loop.
+There are various deployment options, you can either use a [Docker setup](https://github.com/pk910/test-testnet-scripts#docker), cloud-init script or manually modify the `retention.sh` script to suit your system and run it as a cron job.

 ### Contribute